Icon with an “X”.

 10. No integrated process focused on the registration experience

 The registration experience is often the first touchpoint with the event and should be seamless and user-friendly.
 A complicated or confusing registration process can deter potential participants.
-Organizers should use an integrated system that allows for easy registration, clear communication, and quick confirmation.
+Organisers should use an integrated system that allows for easy registration, clear communication, and quick confirmation.

 By avoiding these common mistakes in event marketing, companies can ensure their events are successful and leave a lasting positive impression.
 Careful planning, the use of modern event technologies, and a clear focus on the needs of the target audience are crucial.